miguilimzero/filament-auto-panel/README.md

 > [!NOTE]
 > This linking currently do not support morphsTo detection.
 PRs are welcome!

+#### Intrusive Mode

+Auto Resources and Auto Relation Managers have the intrusive mode by default.
+When this mode is activated, the create and edit actions will not respect the `$fillable` and `$hidden` model attributes.
+If you would like to disable this behavior, you can set `protected static bool $intrusive = false;` in your resource or relation manager class.

 #### Default Pages

 By default, the Auto Resource have a list and view pages.
 The create and edit record is available as a modal action in the list and view pages respectively.